Action Status Problem Manufacturer Model Function

 Only now did it occur to me to try the removed SOT-89 on my Peak Atlas DCA Pro component analyser which revealed to be a fully operational bog standard +5V regulator!

 The only logical conclusion is the amateurishly added Pentium PSU was of course not the original fitted to the laser controller.
-I assume the original PSU became faulty at some point and **whoever previously owned it was unable to determine the voltage that fed into the AOM so cautiously wired in the lowest available voltage (**the other instruments originated at the University of St Andrews in Fife, Scotland, so I assume this did too).
-Why they didn't use the +5V supply when a 10kHz 5V signal was evident, is beyond me.
-Nobody powers logic with a voltage lower than its input signal as this is often met with that device's demise.
-Fortunately the RF circuitry is analogue and no damage resulted.
+I assume the original PSU became faulty at some point and whoever previously owned it was unable to determine the voltage that fed into the AOM, so cautiously wired in the lowest available voltage.
+The other instruments originated at the University of St Andrews in Fife, Scotland, and Google AI found it mentioned in their laser inventory together with a basic spec:

 In fact, the M76643 is designed to run off +12.5V and is rated to 7W at 78.88MHz.